NetUSE-AG/Grok-Based-Cisco-ASA-for-Graylog/README.md

 # Prefix: how we parse logs
 When using Grok / regex to parse your logs, you should be careful not to waste a lot of your CPU.
 There is a wonderful post in the [blog by Ben Caller](https://blog.doyensec.com/2021/03/11/regexploit.html) about this topic.
 In short: Don't use greedy operators, which are forced to do backtracking.
 This will ruin your performance.

 Our way to deal with this is a big collection of Grok-Pattern named ```NU_DATA_ALL_BUT_*```.
 Those are greedy - except for one letter, which is the delimiter we are looking for.
-Our Grok-collection utilizes these kind of patterns.
+Our Grok collection utilizes this type of patterns.

 I need to do a little excourse to our standard-processing-schema.
 Our processing happens exclusively via pipelines, we do not use extractors or stream rules in Graylog.
 The first pipeline ```[proc] normalization``` is attached to the ```Default Stream```.
 Here the parsing of _all_ messages happens.
 The last rule takes all messages and routes them into the next stream - the ```[proc] normalized```.
 There is another pipeline called ```[proc] enrichment```, attached to this stream.
 This pipeline adds external information, such as reverse dns, geo-info, and so on and routes all messages in the last stage to the stream ```[proc] enriched```.
 On this last stream we again have a pipeline called ```[proc]routing``` attached.
 Here we distribute the logs into different final streams.